 Driving time: 1 hour 30 minutes

-I’ve lived in McHenry County, whose northern border is shared with Wisconsin, for more than three years and I’m still finding new things to do.
+I lived in McHenry County, whose northern border is shared with Wisconsin, for five years and still found new things to do.

 Another great thing about the area is the food.
 Oh, the food!
 There’s farm-to-table at 1776 Restaurant and Duke’s Alehouse and Kitchen, incredible Italian at 750° Cucina Rustica, rich encased meats at Richmond Brathaus, and the best custard anywhere at Julie Ann’s Frozen Custard.